openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 * FAPI Security Profile 1.0 - Part 1: Baseline
 * [FAPI Security Profile 1.0 - Part 2: Advanced][Part2]

-These parts are intended to be used with [RFC6749], [RFC6750], [RFC7636], and [OIDC].
+These parts are intended to be used with [RFC 6749], [RFC 6750], [RFC 7636], and [OIDC].

 # Introduction {-}

 FAPI is a highly secured OAuth profile that aims to provide specific implementation guidelines for security and interoperability.
-The FAPI security profile can be applied to APIs in any market area that requires a higher level of security than provided by standard [OAuth][RFC6749] or [OpenID Connect][OIDC].
+The FAPI security profile can be applied to APIs in any market area that requires a higher level of security than provided by standard [OAuth][RFC 6749] or [OpenID Connect][OIDC].
 Among other security enhancements, this specification provides a secure alternative to screen scraping.
 Screen scraping accesses user's data and functions by impresonating a user through password sharing.
 This brittle, inefficient, and insecure practice creates security vulnerabilities which require financial institutions to allow what appears to be an automated attack against their applications.

 This document is Part 1 of FAPI Security Profile 1.0.
 It specifies a baseline security profile of OAuth that is suitable for protecting APIs with a moderate inherent risk.
 Importantly, this profile does not provide non-repudiation (signing of authorization requests and responses) and sender-constrained access tokens.
 If such features or a higher level of security is desired, the use of [FAPI Security Profile 1.0 - Part 2: Advanced][Part2] is recommended.